gutenberg/learn-tikz.github.io/en/lesson-08.md

 `\cline` takes a mandatory argument that specifies the columns affected.
 It has to be a range with a hyphen (`-`) as a separator between the first and the last column number.
 You can specify multiple `\cline`s in the same row.
-Both a `\hline` and a `\cline` have to be the first content of a new row (so directly following `\\` or another `\hline` or `\cline`).
+Both an `\hline` and a `\cline` have to be the first content of a new row (so directly following `\\` or another `\hline` or `\cline`).